 I self-publish my own stories plus the stories of several other authors.
 This is the best route for this genre, I believe.
 Like porn clips, the entertainment needs to be short, to the point and mobile.
 For these reasons, plus marketing opportunities and the reach of Amazon, self-publishing is the way to go.

 -How have you found it trying to promote adult material?
 What are the issues specific to this genre?

 This genre is difficult to promote, especially here in the US where the attitudes towards anything other than boring, bland vanilla is getting less tolerant.
 I believe sex is always going to have a stigma over it, but I also believe it will always sell.
 It’s just a matter of finding the right marketing mix to find the readers.
 If this genre is difficult to promote, it’s not because there is a smaller audience.
 It just means we have to work a little harder, be a little more resourceful, and as with anything in life, be resilient.

--If someone wants to start writing erotica, what tips would you give them?
+-If someone wants to start writing erotica and become an erotic author, what tips would you give them?

 I would start with short stories on subjects you are interested in.
 Make the stories good, edit and re-edit, create a good cover and publish at least 5-10 short stories in a few sub-genres to see what works for you and what moves the needle.
 5-10 short stories likely won’t produce enough money to buy a box of condoms, but it will start to show you where to put your focus.
 Then the more you publish, the more you refine your genre, sub-genres, style, and your marketing mix.

 And keep at it.
 Good advice in general.

 –What is it you wish people knew about being an erotic writer?